 Weekly testing is required!
-If at anytime it does not perform as described, verify the three batteries are i nstalled correctly and that they don't need replacing.
+If at anytime it does not perform as described, verify power is connected correctly and that the battery doesn't need replacing.
 Clean dust and other buildup off the unit.
-If it still doesn't operate properly call the Consumer Hotline at 1-800-880-6788.
+If it still doesn't operate properly call the Consumer Hotline at 1 (800) 880 6788.